MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 After you restore the VMM management server and the VMM database, library servers are listed in the VMM console.
 As needed, reassociate these listings with the physical library servers.

-1. If the newly restored computer has the same name as the original computer, install the Virtual Machine Manager agent locally on that computer and then reassociate that computer with the VMM management server.
+1. If the newly restored computer has the same name as the original computer, install the Virtual Machine Manager agent locally on that computer, and then reassociate that computer with the VMM management server.
 2. If the newly restored computer has a different name than the original computer, use the VMM console to remove the original computer from the list of managed computers, and then add the new computer.

 ## Restore registry keys, Active Directory objects, and non-VMM managed credentials